JohnEbert/nsrl_carver/README.md

 Run ./NSRL2MD5.bash first to produce a data reduced and optimized three column NSRLFile2.txt file

 Run ./prodcorecarver.bash to carve the default example sub-hashset for Windows 7 AND Operating system type records.
-You can edit the prodcodecarver values and add or drop any of the record columns of interest in the gawk script to select for any other strings in the NSRLProd.txt file you would prefer to carve for.
+You can edit the prodcodecarver column string values, or add or drop any of the record columns of interest in the gawk script to select for any other strings in the NSRLProd.txt file you would prefer to carve for.
 Windows7 is just there as an example.
 Try carving for "Hotdog" as an example alternative, or maybe VMware.

 ./prodcodecarver will automatically submit its output code list prodcodecarver.txt to ./recordcarverx.bash